apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 What is a "dataset"?
 --------------------

 An Airflow dataset is a logical grouping of data.
-Upstream producer tasks can update datasets, and dataset updates contribute to scheduling downstream consumer DAGs.
+Upstream producer tasks can update datasets, and dataset updates contribute to scheduling downstream consumer Dags.

 `Uniform Resource Identifier (URI) <https://en.wikipedia.org/wiki/Uniform_Resource_Identifier>`_ define datasets: